Bare-Fisted Gallagher

 Bare-Fisted Gallagher is a lost 1919 American silent Western film directed by Joseph J. Franz and starring William Desmond.
 It was produced by Jesse D. Hampton and released through Robertson-Cole soon to amalgamate into Film Booking Offices of America (FBO).

 Plot

-Bare-fisted Gallagher (William Desmond) has inherited a mine from his uncle.
-Gallagher falls in love with a woman bandit, whom he has rescued from an attack by Aliso Pete (Frank Lanning).
+Bare-fisted Gallagher has inherited a mine from his uncle.
+Gallagher falls in love with a woman bandit, whom he has rescued from an attack by Aliso Pete.
 Aliso owns the general store, but also turns out to be another bandit.
 Gallagher convinces Jem to reform.